Ex-Playboy Model Can Now Tell The World About Her Alleged Affair With Trump

-Karen McDougal, ex-Playboy model, is now allowed to speak about her alleged affair with Trump.
-Previously, American Media Company paid McDougal $150,000 for the full rights to her story regarding an affair.
-A.M.I. owns many well-known tabloids, including the National Enquirer, Star, and US Weekly.
+Karen McDougal, an ex-Playboy model, is now allowed to speak about her alleged affair with Trump.
+Previously, American Media Company paid McDougal $150,000 for the full rights to her story regarding an alleged affair.
+A.M.I. owns many well-known tabloids, including the National Enquirer, Star, and Us Weekly.
 However, after McDougal brought a lawsuit against A.M.I., the parties have reached a settlement that allows her to be free from her contract and speak out about her previous affair, according to the New York Times.

-In 2016, A.M.I. bought the rights from McDougal to run the story about her affair with Trump, but it never ran the story.
+In 2016, A.M.I. bought the rights from McDougal to run the story about her affair with Trump but they never ran the story.
 They paid McDougal $150,000.
 This is close to the amount that Michael Cohen paid to Stormy Daniels to maintain her silence about her affair with Trump.
-Daniels was paid $130,000, and there is ongoing litigation about the hush money.
+Daniels was paid $130,000, and there is an ongoing litigation about the hush money.
 McDougal’s lawsuit claimed that the payment for the story was merely for the publication to own the rights in order to bury the bad publicity for Trump, who was campaigning for office at the time.
 Also worth noting is that the chairman of A.M.I. is David J. Pecker, who is known to be Trump’s friend.

 The lawsuit that McDougal brought against A.M.I. claimed that she was misled when she signed the contract to sell her story, both by Pecker and Cohen.
 The details of how Cohen may have influenced McDougal is currently unknown, but the ongoing federal investigation into his business may shed light on the issue in the future.
 Not only that, the lawsuit claimed that there were secret talks between Cohen and McDougal’s then-lawyer, Keith Davidson.